sonatype/sonatype-react-shared-components/.github/CONTRIBUTING.md

 ## Talk to a human first

+### For Sonatypers

 Looking to dive in?
 FANTASTIC!
 Reach out to one of our experts and we can help get you started in the right direction.

-Hit us up on our Slack channel #react-components.
+* Hit us up on our Slack channel #react-components.
+* Please fill out an issue (Jira RSC project) for your PR so that we have traceability as to what you are trying to fix, versus how you fixed it.

 ### For Non-Sonatypers